zfit/zfit/docs/data.rst

 Import dataset from a pandas DataFrame or Numpy ndarray
 =======================================================

 A very simple manipulation of the dataset is provided via the pandas DataFrame.
-Naturally this is simplified since the ``zfit.Space`` (observable) is not mandatory, and can be obtained directly from the columns:
+Naturally this is simplified since the :py:class:`~zfit.Space` (observable) is not mandatory, and can be obtained directly from the columns:

 .. code-block:: python